Francisco de Asís, Duke of Cádiz

-Francisco de Asís de Borbón (Francisco de Asís María Fernando de Borbón y Borbón-Dos Sicilias; 13 May 1822 – 17 April 1902) was King of Spain as the husband of Queen Isabella II from their marriage in 1846 until Isabella's deposition in 1868.
+Francisco de Asís de Borbón (Francisco de Asís María Fernando; 13 May 1822 – 17 April 1902) was King of Spain as the husband of Queen Isabella II from their marriage in 1846 until Isabella's deposition in 1868.
 Francisco and his wife were double first cousins, as their fathers were brothers and their mothers were sisters.
 Isabella was deposed in the Glorious Revolution of 1868, but the monarchy was restored under their son Alfonso XII in 1874.

 Family

 Francisco de Asís was born at Aranjuez, Spain, the second son (first to survive infancy) of Infante Francisco de Paula of Spain, and of his wife (and niece), Princess Luisa Carlotta of the Two Sicilies.
 He was named after Saint Francis of Assisi.

 Marriage and children

 Francisco married Queen Isabella II of Spain, his double first cousin, on 10 October 1846.
 There is evidence that Isabella would rather have married his younger brother, Infante Enrique, Duke of Seville, and complained bitterly about her husband's effeminate habits after their first night together.

 Twelve children were born during the marriage: